Arcky97/Pokemon-Kyrac/README.md

 - A few trainers and NPCs have been added across the yacht.

+- More cabins have been added on the B1F of the floor.

 - A mart like in Slateport City (RSE) has been added to Hester City.

 ## Credits: